RDbtx/TheElderWalker/README.md

 1. The map of Skyrim is loaded as a **graph** structure (nodes = cities, edges = paths).
 2. The user selects a start and goal location.
-3. Each algorithm runs independently to find a path.
+3. The user choose one of the algorithms to find a path.
 4. The system measures:
    - Path length (depth)
    - Number of expanded nodes
+   - Processing time
+   - Path Cost
-5. The data is analyzed and visualized using **matplotlib**.
+5. The data is then visualized using **matplotlib**.